blgrgjno/main-blog-network/plugins/wp-email-login/readme.txt

 1. Log out, log in again using the email address associated with your WordPress account.

 == Changelog ==
+= 4.5 =
+* Don't attempt to override authentication if a WP_User object exists.
+Fixes compat with Jetpack (and potentially other auth-related plugins)

+= 4.4 =
+* Work around a few encoding issues in WP to handle weird characters in emails (' and &), props Mykle

+= 4.3.5 =
+* Fix conditional inclusion of label JS so that it appears on all wp-login.php pages.
+Props James B. of http://cloudshout.co.uk

+= 4.3.4 =
+* Add a conditional in the label-changing JS to avoid errors in some cases
+* Only output the JS on the wp-login.php page to avoid JS errors as well

 = 4.3.3 =
 * Add Bengalia translation, props S. M. Mehdi Akram - http://www.shamokaldarpon.com